ruanklein/synapseq/wasm/README.md

 #### `getCurrentTime()`

-Gets the current playback position in seconds.
+Gets the current playback position in seconds since playback started.

 **Returns:** `number` - Current time in seconds (0 if not playing)